bigdevwhale/marat555.github.io/_posts/2018-09-29-php-versions.md

 ## Summary

-In this article, I tried to describe all the most important changes that have been made with PHP from 5.0.
+In this article, I tried to describe all the most important changes that have been made to PHP from 5.0.

 ## See also